jaya-vaidya/Projects/Dashboard/Vigilantes Project/Readme.md

 The Vigilantes - SFO Crime & Housing.pdf:
 Dashboard that  It provides information about safe and affordable places at SFO through map overlays based on Crime, Crime trends, Housing, Rent and Schools for the neighborhood.

-Pipeline - The_Vigilantes SFO Crime & Housing.docx:
+Pipeline - The_Vigilantes SFO Crime & Housing.pdf:
 Contains information about the project plan and execution

 Python code and Tableau file folders: